jorgensd/dolfinx-tutorial/_sources/fem.md

 The [Dockerfile](https://github.com/FEniCS/dolfinx/blob/master/Dockerfile)
 provides a definitive build recipe.

-Docker is a software that uses \textit{containers} to supply software across different kinds of operating systems (Linux, Mac, Windows).
+Docker is a software that uses *containers* to supply software across different kinds of operating systems (Linux, Mac, Windows).
 The first step is to install docker, following the instructions at their [web-page](https://docs.docker.com/get-started/).
 As the dolfinx docker images are hosted at Docker-hub, one can directly access the image
 ```
 docker run dolfinx/dolfin